rethinkdb/rethinkdb_rebirth/README.md

     # or run make -j4 DEBUG=1

     sudo make install
-    # or run ./build/debug_clang/rebirthdb
+    # or run ./build/debug_clang/rethinkdb

 ## Need help?

-Find us at [Spectrum](https://spectrum.chat/rethinkdb) and on [Twitter](https://twitter.com/rebirthdb).
+Find us at [Spectrum](https://spectrum.chat/rethinkdb) and on [Twitter](https://twitter.com/rethinkdb).
 You can also [report an issue](https://github.com/rethinkdb/rethinkdb/issues).

 ## Contributing

-RebirthDB is currently being developed by a growing and passionate community.
+RethinkDB is currently being developed by a growing and passionate community.
 We could use your help too!
 Check out our [contributing guidelines](CONTRIBUTING.md) to get started.